mcibique/vue-testing-examples/README.md

 ## Dependency Injection

 Mocking dependencies and imports in tests might be really tedious.
-Using [inject-loader](https://github.com/plasticine/inject-loader) can help a lot but requires lots of ugly coding.
+Using [inject-loader](https://github.com/plasticine/inject-loader) or [proxyquire](https://github.com/thlorenz/proxyquire) can help a lot but requires lots of ugly coding.
 Another option is to involve dependency injection, such as [inversify](https://github.com/inversify/InversifyJS).
-They are primarily focused on Typescript but they support [vanilla JS](https://github.com/inversify/inversify-vanillajs-helpers) too.
+They are primarily focused on Typescript but they support [vanilla JS](https://github.com/inversify/inversify-vanillajs-helpers) too (without any trade offs).
 In scenarios where you don't have control over instantiating components and services, there is another very handy [toolbox](https://github.com/inversify/inversify-inject-decorators) which gives you a set of decorators usable in Vue components.

 ### Setting up DI in VUE